 This is more the normal scenario for most homes, a fence with a shrub behind it.
 The wind is slowed, but not much, most is merely deflected.

-To remedy this problem use a windbreak fence that allows air to flow through and add a taller structure to catch the wind flowing over the top.
+To remedy this problem use a windbreak fence that allows air to flow through.
+Then add a taller structure to catch the wind flowing over the top.